 While the nineties saw KNX gradually rise to establish itself as the new standard, Gira was already leading the way towards the era of the Smart Home, launching the Instabus EIB and corresponding switch technology as the company’s first KNX Smart Home components.
 In one of the first brochures on the new system, Gira describes KNX as “a new installation technology that will shape the face of modern electrical installations for decades to come” – and the company’s prophecy proved to be correct.

 To help the industry learn about the new system and its programming requirements, Gira developed a sample case complete with a test station so that installers could familiarise themselves with KNX and acquire the relevant programming expertise.

 With 30 years of KNX system experience under its belt, Gira is now an expert in the technology.
 A great deal has happened since the launch of the Instabus EIB: At the turn of the millennium, the Gira HomeServer made its debut, combining software and hardware in a single system for the first time.
 The Gira X1 – a more compact solution for family homes and apartments – came onto the market in 2017.

 These devices allow you to connect your home, transforming it into a futureproof Smart Home where you can control your lighting, blinds and heating with maximum convenience – or you can even let your home control all your technology for you.
-By linking your devices with IFTTT rules, you can instruct your devices to communicate based on set rules and scenarios that you define.
-You can also link your Gira HomeServer or Gira X1 to Google Assistant or Amazon Alexa so that you can control your system using your voice.
+You can link your Gira HomeServer or Gira X1 to Google Assistant or Amazon Alexa so that you can control your system using your voice.